Google

 Turbulent and conflicting beginnings

-(Note: You can read a more comprehensive version of the next two sections about my childhood at www.happierabroad.com/Childhood.htm)
+(Note: You can read a more comprehensive version of my childhood here)

 Born in Taipei, Taiwan, I emigrated to America when I was three years old.
 After a year of living in Queens, New York, my family moved to California.
 There, we lived several places around the Bay Area, first in Palo Alto, next San Jose, and then settled in Fremont for many years before relocating to Alameda during my final year in California.
 Afterward, circumstances drew me to live in Washington, then Nevada, and back to Washington again.
 As you will read below, I’ve also lived abroad in Taiwan and Russia.